alpanayotovv/instagram-helper/README.md

   * WordPress
   * Instagram Client Secret and Client Id :)

+##### Important!
+If Instagram does not return anything after proper configuration of the code, please read this -- https://www.instagram.com/developer/review/

 #### Capabilities:
   * Fetch user feed by username.
   * Fetch Instagram posts by hashtag.